Updated: Jan 7, 2021

 For 3 months of my life, I lived in depression and agony as I scrambled for money and meaning.
 I turned to God and established a deeper relationship than I had ever had before, seeking wisdom in this area as if looking for water in the desert.

 In my bible reading, referring to wisdom, I read

 “Let all who are simple come to my house!”
 To those who have no sense she says, “Come, eat my food and drink the wine I have mixed.
 Leave your simple ways and you will live; walk in the way of insight.”
 Proverbs 9:4-6 NIV

 As I sought God and looked to restart my company, I looked back at all the work I had done and tried to find the clients and work that had given me the most joy and fulfillment.
-In my reflection I realized that I loved helping people discover the entrepreneur within them and help them launch that business.
-I also loved helping guide existing business owners towards recreating their business with a new sense of passion behind it, helping them identity their business’s purpose.
+In my reflection, I realized that I loved helping people discover the entrepreneur within them and help them launch that business.
+I also loved helping guide existing business owners towards recreating their business with a new sense of passion behind it, helping them identify their business’s purpose.

-At that point I realized I have become my own client, and I was really the one going through the rebranding.
+At that point, I realized I have become my own client, and I was really the one going through the rebranding.